rolveb/REBooT_public/strength_of_knowledge_judgment/strength_of_knowledge_index.md

 ## Strength of knowledge index
 The knowledge is judged as weak if one or more of these conditionsis true:

   - w1) The assumptions made represent strong simplifications.
   - w2) Data/information are/is non-existent or highly unreliable/irrelevant.
   - w3) There is strong disagreement among experts.
-    - w4) The phenomena involved are poorly understood; models are non-existent or known/believed to give poor predictions. f, on the other hand, all (whenever they are relevant) of the  following conditions are met, the knowledge is considered strong:
+  - w4) The phenomena involved are poorly understood; models are non-existent or known/believed to give poor predictions.

+If, on the other hand, all (whenever they are relevant) of the  following conditions are met, the knowledge is considered strong:
   - s1) The assumptions made are seen as very reasonable.
   - s2) Large amounts of reliable and relevant data/information are available.
   - s3) There is broad agreement among experts.
   - s4) The phenomena involved are well understood; the models used are known to give predictions with the required accuracy.

 Alternatively divide into weak, moderate-weak, moderate, moderate-strong, and strong background knowledge